timstableford/DynamicBuffer/README.md

 an array accessor method that would allow them to be access as [1, 2].

 For examples consult Test.cpp which contains a number of use cases.
+The header file is also documented.

-##License
+## License
 This project uses the MIT license.